cardano-foundation/CIPs/CIP-0118/README-nested.md

 that requires it.
 With batch observers, the scripts are required by a sub-tx, but run with top-level input.
 For the same top-level transaction, a regular observer and a batch observer in a transaction will get different `TxInfo`.

+Batch observers are a way to specify any intents that to not require changes to the ledger rules.
+For example, I may include a payment in my sub-transaction to specific address, and require via a batch observer that any transaction that completes this batch must execute some particular script.
+In this case, my intent is to get a party to interact with that contract.

 ### System Component Changes

 ### Ledger